bloc97/Anime4K/README.md

 \*FSRCNNX-56 failed to launch when playing back 1080p video.
 Erratum: The original comparison had the wrong amount of parameters for Anime4K L and UL variants.
 The correct number is 2.9K and 15.9K respectively.

-Please consider the rest of the README outdated until it is updated.

-## Notice

-### This current README is outdated.
-I don't have the time to update the preprint and the comparisons for the major changes to the algorithm in the latest stable v2.1 version yet.
-Most issues related to aliasing and texture loss are solved in the latest version of the algorithm.
-A more rigorous and in-depth preprint is coming soon.

-We understand that this algorithm is far from perfect, and are working towards a hybrid approach (using Machine Learning) to improve Anime4K.

-The greatest difficulties encountered right now are caused by these issues that other media does not suffer from:

- - Lack of ground truth (No True 4K Anime)
- - Few true 1080p anime (Even some anime mastered at 1080p have sprites that were downsampled)
- - Non-1080p anime are upsampled to 1080p using simple algorithms, resulting in a blurry 1080p image.
-Our algorithm has to detect this.
-(Main reason why waifu2x does not work well on anime)
- - UV channels of anime are subsampled (4:2:0), which means the color channels of 1080p anime are in fact 540p, thus there is a lack of 1080p ground truth for the UV channels.
- - Simulating H.264/H.265 compression artifacts (for analysis and denoising) is not trivial and is relatively time-consuming.
- - Due to the workflow of animation studios and their lack of time/budget, resampling artifacts of individual sprites are present in many modern anime.
- - Speed (preferably real-time) is paramount, since we do not want to re-encode video each time the algorithm improves.
-There is also less risk of permanently altering original content.
- - So on...

-However, we still believe by shrinking the size of VDSR or FSRCNN and using an hybrid approach we can achieve good results.
-Stay tuned for more info!

 ## GLSL Usage Instructions (MPV)